VLTNOgithub/Time-Loop/README.md

 `/loop reset` - Reset the loop and go back to the first recording. **This doesn't delete the recordings as of yet but it's being worked on.**

-`/loop setlength 6000` - Set the duration / length of the loop.
+`/loop setLength 6000` - Set the duration / length of the loop.
 The unit is ticks (6000 ticks is 5 mins).

 `/loop status` - Shows the status of the loop in chat.

-`/loop maxloops 0` - Sets the maximum amount of loops.
+`/loop maxLoops 0` - Sets the maximum amount of loops.
 0 is infinite.

 # Support
 If you need help or encounter an issue, don't hesitate to ask someone in the discord: https://discord.gg/nzDETZhqur